World Cup champion Argentina returns home to a jubilant Buenos Aires - Local News 8

 By Jessie Yeung, CNN

-The airplane carrying Argentina’s World Cup-winning squad arrived in a jubilant Buenos Aires in the early hours of Tuesday morning, as the the country holds a national holiday to welcome home captain Lionel Messi and the triumphant team.
+Argentina’s World Cup-winning squad arrived home to a jubilant Buenos Aires in the early hours of Tuesday morning, with massive crowds lining the streets and cheering their champions’ return.

+Captain Lionel Messi stepped off the plane first, holding the gold trophy aloft, followed by his triumphant team onto a red carpet at the airport, greeted by reporters, officials and a live band.

+As the team bus departed the airport, it was immediately swarmed by cheering supporters dressed in the national colors of blue and white.
+Videos show the bus inching forward slowly behind a police escort, surrounded by tens of thousands of people waving the Argentine flag and setting off firecrackers in the night.

+The air was filled with cheers as the crowd sang and danced; the players, standing on the open top deck, waved to their adoring supporters.

-Hundreds of thousands of fans are expected to line the streets of the capital later on Tuesday for the team’s victory parade following their thrilling penalty victory over France in Qatar on Sunday.
+Hundreds of thousands of fans are expected to line the streets of the capital later on Tuesday, which has been declared a national holiday, for the team’s victory parade following their thrilling penalty shootout victory over France in Qatar on Sunday.

 The team will first spend the night at the Argentine Football Association’s training ground, according to state media agency Télam.